senykam/senykam.github.io/_pages/about.md

 Humanitarian Studies](https://watson.brown.edu/chrhs/) and the [Policy Lab](https://thepolicylab.brown.edu/).

-*I am not taking on new PhD students.*
+*Note: Unfortunately, I am not able to take on new PhD students.*